Welcome to our Espresso & Machines Website

 Causes of Channeling

-Channeling during espresso extraction can be attributed to several factors, each playing a critical role in the overall process.
+High pressure in espresso brewing can exacerbate this issue, leading to undesirable flavors in the final shot.
 Understanding these factors helps in taking the right steps to prevent channeling and achieve a perfect shot of espresso.
 Here’s a detailed look at the main causes:

 1. Inconsistent Grind Size: A mix of fine and coarse particles leads to uneven water flow.